 The controversial “Peralta Stone Maps” were read about on the net, and on a notion, a picture of the “Trail Stone” was brought out to an area north of the claims where some striking natural landmarks were observed.
 These landmarks matched the stone map with surveyed accuracy, and directed the map viewer to 2 short ridges that were at the time on unclaimed ground.
 It was reasoned that it was statistically impossible that the match could be by coincidence.
 After great debate, knowing almost nothing about the geology, the ridges and more were staked.
 Regardless of feeling foolish on more than one occasion, the research continued.
 During more than a decade of hobbyist research, the geology fell into place piece by piece and the physical evidence mounted.

-As the geologic model and physical evidence was revealed, the maps and stories that have appeared during more than a century could be separated like wheat from chaff, and they were.
-The mining district slowly revealed itself in all its glory, out in the open, at the foot of the Superstition Mountains, with “El Sombrero” in full view, just like the Spanish and Mexican stories told.
+As the geologic model and physical evidence was revealed, the maps and stories that have appeared during more than a century could be separated like wheat from chaff.
+The mining district slowly revealed itself, out in the open, at the foot of the Superstition Mountains, with “El Sombrero” in full view, just like the Spanish and Mexican stories told.

-Incredibly, the 2 ridges were indeed found to contain a large amount of ore, of a type that no one suspected; Volcanogenic Massive Sulfides.
+Incredibly, the 2 ridges were indeed found to contain ore, of a type that no one suspected; Volcanogenic Massive Sulfides.

 Below is a Google Earth photo of where the suspected mines are located (so far).
 It is very ironic that one is located about 100 feet from the bench at the end of sidewalk at the Needle Overlook.

 In his book, “The Lost Dutchman Mine of Jacob Waltz”, Dr. Thomas Glover unveils the convincing evidence he found concerning the famed Peraltas and their subsequent massacre.
-He did this with genealogic research and by interviews with descendants of the Peralta mining family.
+He did this by genealogic research and interviews with descendants of the Peralta mining family.